oshablue/dacqman/README.md

 2. Install the FTDI D2xx driver (maybe - see below regarding drivers)
 3. Double-click the executable.
 If the exe doesn't work, try downloading the whole release directory for that build, and run it from within there.

+#### Run-Time Notes and Usage

+- When copying the custom control buttons to local file, using the "settings" gear icon, please add ".json" to the file extension.
+It is NOT added or checked for at the moment.
+You'll get an error on load otherwise.